 To run electrical wire horizontally in walls, it is helpful to know that most wall studs run either 16 inches or 24 inches on-center.
 Locate and mark with painter's tape or electrical tape the location of every stud, as you will be cutting between studs.

 For interior walls or any walls to do not contain insulation, it is possible to cut only between alternating studs cavities.
 This halves the number of holes you need to make in the wall.
 Use fishing tape to direct the wire blindly through the closed-up cavity into the hole in the stud.

 Often it is possible to blindly hit the hole with the wire itself.
 To do this, the hole in the stud must be generously sized.
 Also, cut off any loose wires from the end of the cable to form as sharp an end as possible.

-It is not necessary to create perfect squares, rectangles, or circles when cutting into drywall for wire runs.
+It is not necessary to create pin-point exact shapes when cutting into drywall for wire runs.
 So, don't stress over making perfect shapes.
 Since electrical cables run in lines, it is helpful to make long, narrow cuts.

 Patch the Cut Drywall

 After installing the electrical wire and testing the devices, patch the drywall.
-You have a few patching techniques at your disposal:
+You have two patching techniques at your disposal: